mymmrac/telego/README.md

 [▲ Go Up ▲](#telego--go-telegram-bot-api)

-In order to receive updates you can use two methods:
+In order to receive updates, you can use two methods:

 - using long polling (`bot.UpdatesViaLongPolling`)
 - using webhook (`bot.UpdatesViaWebhook`)